shintjoo/badgerparking/README.md

 Project Log:

+-- 10/21/23 added a park button on the main screen, added some project 4 location code

 -- 10/20/23 - Added a bottom menu bar via android @menu, added assets for the menu icons from the android studio stock assets (nick)

 -- 10/19/23 - Removed ADA dataset, only 2 spaces, with one being way away, in Madison have non-24hr restriction.
 Found commonalities, cleaning data, making DB file to share.
 DB file created, shared in Google Drive (Brian)